 This could be anything from, starting a blog, going to a movie by yourself, going shopping alone, local events, volunteer, join a book club (if you like to read…not me lol).
-You would be surprised how many people you could meet just going and doing things that you like doing.
+You would be surprised at how many people you could meet just going and doing things that you enjoy.
 Just don’t be scared to go alone (you’re already alone, can’t get any worse…I am cracking myself up lol)!

 3. Keep in touch with your family and friends from home

 This got me through so many tough days.
 Even though I was on an opposite time schedule than my friends and family, skyping them and calling them frequently helped with the loneliness.
 It also helped me maintain my friendships for all those years without seeing them.

 I call my mom basically every day!
 Love you loca!